 Students will also be taught how to solve for one variable in a linear equation.
 For example, if they are given 3x + 1 = 7, they will know how to solve to get the answer x = 2.

 In 8th grade, students will begin working with functions.
 Functions define an output that applies to every number placed into the function.
 For example, you may see:

 This function means that for any number (x) placed into the function, you will add one.
 So, if the student is asked to find the output or value of the function for 2, 4 and 6, the answer will be 3, 5 and 7 after each value is placed into the function.

 In 8th grade, your student will start working with exponents, square roots and cubed roots.
 This will also bring in a discussion of irrational numbers.
 For example, students should be able to identify that the square root of 2 is irrational.
 In this discussion, you will also see some teaching and questioning about scientific notation.
 Scientific notation involves writing numbers as multiples of 10 to a certain power.
 In scientific notation, 2,400 becomes 2.4 x 103.

 Another important math concept tackled in 8th grade is the idea of distance and angles.
 Students will go beyond simply identifying and measuring angles, and will begin to determine how angles will behave when rotated, reflected, dilated and translated.
 They will also learn ideas about congruence and similarity.
 When working with distance, students will be able to apply the Pythagorean Theorem (a2 + b2 = c2) and its converse to find distances between points on the coordinate plane.

-Do these concepts seem overwhelming?
-If your student needs help, consider investing in Thinkster, an iPad and Android based math tutoring program that provides instruction for students at the point of learning.
+If your student needs help, consider investing in Thinkster, an online math tutoring program that provides instruction for students at the point of learning.
 Created with the help of qualified teachers, this program will give your child the tools and confidence needed to excel with 8th grade math problems.